Symplectic resolutions for multiplicative quiver varieties and character varieties for punctured surfaces: Introduction

-This paper is devoted to the study of the symplectic algebraic geometry of coarse moduli spaces of (semistable) representations of multiplicative preprojective algebras, which can be thought of as multiplicative analogues of Nakajima quiver varieties \cite{nakajima}, which includes character varieties of (open) Riemann surfaces.
-In particular, our attention is focused on tackling two main problems: the first is to understand whether these multiplicative quiver varieties are symplectic singularities, as defined by Beauville in \cite{beauville}; the second is to classify all the possible cases in which they admit symplectic resolutions.
 Multiplicative preprojective algebras were first defined by Crawley-Boevey and Shaw in \cite{cb-shaw}, with the aim of better understanding Katz’s middle convolution operation for rigid local systems, \cite{katz}.
 Another important application contained in the seminal paper \cite{cb-shaw} is the solution of (one direction of) the multiplicative Deligne-Simpson problem in terms of the root data of a certain star-shaped quiver.
 Moduli spaces of representations, in the sense of King \cite{king}, of these algebras give rise to the so-called multiplicative quiver varieties.
 Ordinary (Nakajima) quiver varieties have appeared in numerous places in representation theory, algebraic geometry, and mathematical physics; their homology theories are closely related to the representation theory of Kac--Moody Lie algebras \cite{nakajima}, and their quantum cohomology is closely related to quantum R-matrices and the Casimir connection \cite{maulik-okounkov}.
-A number of authors have studied multiplicative quiver varieties since their definition: among others, Jordan \cite{jordan} considered quantisations of such varieties from a representation theoretic point of view by constructing flat q-deformations of the algebra of differential operators on certain affine spaces; a more geometric approach was used by Yamakawa in \cite{yamakawa}, where a symplectic structure on these moduli spaces was defined and studied.
+A number of authors have studied multiplicative quiver varieties since their definition: among others, Jordan \cite{jordan} considered quantisations of such varieties from a representation theoretic point of view by constructing flat $q$-deformations of the algebra of differential operators on certain affine spaces; a more geometric approach was used by Yamakawa in \cite{yamakawa}, where a symplectic structure on these moduli spaces was defined and studied.
 Some of these results will be recalled in the next sections of the present paper.
 More recently, (derived) multiplicative preprojective algebras appeared in the study of wrapped Fukaya categories of certain Weinstein 4-manifolds constructed by plumbing cotangent bundles of Riemann surfaces: see \cite{etgu-lekili}.
 In the recent work of Chalykh and Fairon \cite{fairon}, multiplicative quiver varieties are used to construct a new integrable system generalising the Ruijsenaars--Schneider system, which plays a central role in supersymmetric gauge theory and cyclotomic DAHAs.
-Moreover, in work of McBreen and Webster \cite{mcbreen-webster}, and in their ongoing work together with Gammage, related to \cite[\S7]{kapranov}, mirror symmetry is studied for multiplicative hypertoric varieties, which include multiplicative quiver varieties when the dimensions are one.
-Given their appearance in so many different contexts, it seems natural to perform a careful analysis on multiplicative quiver varieties from the point of view of symplectic algebraic geometry.
+Moreover, in work of McBreen--Webster \cite{mcbreen-webster} and McBreen--Gammage--Webster \cite{mcbreen-gammage-webster}, related to \cite[\S7]{kapranov}, mirror symmetry is studied for multiplicative hypertoric varieties, which include multiplicative quiver varieties when the dimensions are one.
+Finally, mixed Hodge polynomials of character varieties and quiver varieties were studied in the ground-breaking work of Hausel, Lettelier and Rodriguez-Villegas using arithmetic methods \cite{h-l-rv-1, h-l-rv-2, h-l-rv-3}; they suggested that similar methods should apply to general multiplicative quiver varieties.
+Given their appearance in so many different contexts, it seems natural to perform a careful analysis of multiplicative quiver varieties from the point of view of symplectic algebraic geometry.